alioso/d8-front-end-development/types_of_themes.md

 # Types of themes

-**Core Themes**: In D8, there are some new core themes which are intended to be used as base themes.
-The proper was to use them is to build a sub-theme for them.
+**Core Themes**: D8 ships with a few core themes which are intended to be used as base themes and customized with a sub theme.

 **Contributed Themes**: http://drupal.org/project/themes These are free themes that have been contributed to the Drupal Community.
 They are not part of any official release and may not have optimized functionality for your purposes.